hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

 * Custom Recipes - depending on the variabilty of output from a machine type custom configuration of the fields above may be required \(e.g. creating small widgets are expected to be created in 30 seconds while large widgets take 5 minutes to create\)

-* Custom Calculations - Different ways of calculating OEE metrics can be specified in the machine type configuration

-  * PartOEEStatCalculator - ???
-  * ParallelCyclePerfCalculator - ???
-  * SkipBadCycleStatCalculator - ignores cycles with NG data
-  * LineStatsCalculator - used to calculate OEE metrics for the line model with overlapping or parallel processes \(total aggregate daily time &gt; 24 hours\)

 ### SSLogs